AhmedMSoultan/AhmedMSoultan/README.md

 ## Swift

 👕 <a href="https://github.com/AhmedMSoultan/Storak"><b>Storak</b></a> -> E-Commerce application that's based on Shopify API.
-We designed this app to provide our customers with all functionality and features they will need with the simplest UI to make them having fun shopping in our application.
+We designed this app to provide our customers with all functionality and features they will need with the simplest UI to make them have fun shopping in our application.
 ##
 🎬 <a href="https://github.com/AhmedMSoultan/Netfilx-Movies-App"><b>Netflix Movies App</b></a> -> Mobile application that views upcoming and latest movies.
 ##